WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

 If you need to manage and deliver content to your team members, you’ve likely considered using an online tool to increase efficiency and empower your employees, customers, and partners.

-For instance, two of the most common solutions that businesses use are learning management systems (LMS) and content management systems (CMS).
+For instance, two of the most common solutions businesses use are learning management systems (LMS) and content management systems (CMS).

 While their names and acronyms might sound similar, LMS and CMS tools serve distinct purposes.

-Discover the critical differences between CMS and LMS platforms, how and when each is typically used, and why it’s crucial to integrate them together for maximum value and productivity.
+Discover the critical differences between CMS and LMS platforms, how and when each is typically used, and why it’s crucial to integrate them for maximum value and productivity.

 What is a learning management system (LMS)?